Collage background for a zine

 For my page, I wanted to make a collage.
 I had paper from my ink color experiments to work with.
 I cut these into shapes for clouds, a moon, and pumpkins.

-Paper cut-outs of purple clouds, an orange moon, spider webs, and pumpkins.
+Paper collage elements for a moon, purple clouds, spider webs, and pumpkins.

 For the spider webs, I drew on black cardstock with a white gel pen.
 Then I photocopied the webbing, so I had sections to work with.